Transforming Supply Chains: A Data-Driven Approach

 - Bert Brijs

-- 4 min read
+- 3 min read

 The Challenge: Disconnected Planning Across Boundaries

-At project start, our client’s supply chain planning landscape was a patchwork of local forecasting tools, independent replenishment algorithms, disparate master production schedules and region-specific purchasing requirements.
+At project start, our client’s supply chain planning landscape was a patchwork of local forecasting tools, independent replenishment algorithms, disparate master production schedules, and region-specific purchasing requirements.
 Each operating unit had developed its own “version of the truth,” leading to:

-Inconsistent forecasts with little ability to compare across regions
+Inconsistent forecasts with little ability to compare across regions.

-Weak visibility into inventory and transfer requirements
+Weak visibility into inventory and transfer requirements.

-Manual reconciliation between local and European-level planning
+Manual reconciliation between local and European-level planning.

-Limited governance on data definitions, quality and ownership
+Limited governance on data definitions, quality, and ownership.

-These are common symptoms of siloed data management in global organisations — supply chain systems that work independently but not collectively.
+These are common symptoms of siloed data management in global organisations—supply chain systems that work independently but not collectively.
 The result?
-Slow response to demand shifts, sub-optimal production planning and reduced leverage of supply chain data for decision-making.
+Slow response to demand shifts, sub-optimal production planning, and reduced leverage of supply chain data for decision-making.

 Step 1: Establishing a Master Data Foundation